PhpMadman/PlayWithSanta/README.md

 	* The game uses a game class, with a score sub class ?
 * Game should still support guest playing, but no score saveing for them
 * Make it secure, sanetize input and so on
+* Add 404 page for ?p
+* Should cookie use a username hash instead?
+* Move the sql part from User to DB
+* Re-write Mysql DB, I don't like it.
+  * tabels should be lowercase
+  * password is a keyword and should be changed to something else
+* Navbar
+  * Move to it's own template
+  * Display user score
+  * Right align logout button
+* Try to make a cool logo